OlgaIndykova/rsschool-cv/cv.md

 Engineer-technologist in State Plant for Chemical Reagents STC

-- development of documentation for the production of a madical product;
++ development of documentation for the production of a madical product;
-- change control
++ change control.

 ### Skills
 - HTML,